When is Death in Paradise on TV?

 Where is Death and Paradise filmed?

-The idyllic, fictional island of Saint Marie is filmed in Guadeloupe, predominantly in the commune of Deshaies, which doubles for the town of Honoréin.
+The idyllic, fictional island of Saint Marie is filmed in Guadeloupe, predominantly in the commune of Deshaies, which doubles for the town of Honoré.

-But shooting scenes on a beach isn’t always fun and games — back in September 2017, filming had to be suspended because of Hurricane Irma.